dustinblackman/Championify/README.md

 ## [Donate](https://patreon.com/dustinblackman)

 Championify continues to grow, and to help explore bigger ideas, there is always costs.
 Currently Championify costs a couple hundred dollars a year to keep going (certificates renewal).
-A couple bucks is more then enough to help! :) [Donate here!](https://patreon.com/dustinblackman)
+A couple bucks is more then enough to help! :) [Donate here!](https://patreon.com/dustinblackman).
+To learn how to do one time donations with Patreon, see [here](https://patreon.zendesk.com/hc/en-us/articles/204606215-Can-I-make-a-one-time-payment-).

 ## Backers